Here, you can find out about:

 Go to to Skills House Youth if you are looking for information, advice and guidance for young people in the district.

 Drop-in is currently suspended due to COVID-19.
 After Covid restrictions, Tuesday morning Drop-In will start again.

 Formerly the New Communities and Travellers team.

-The Access team support families from Central and Eastern Europe, Refugees, Asylum Seekers, Travellers and vulnerable groups with access to education.
+The Access team supports families from Central and Eastern Europe, refugees, asylum seekers, travellers and vulnerable groups, with access to education.

 Interpreting and translation

 For any queries relating to interpreting and translation, please email [email protected] or call 01274 439393.